 Since 2011, Iona has managed funds on behalf of institutional pension funds and successfully invested these in long term projects within the UK renewables market.

-By delivering superior investment returns in low carbon businesses, we help drive funding to accelerate the transition to a sustainable global economy.
+By delivering superior investment returns in sustainable businesses, help drive funding to accelerate the transition to a low carbon global economy.

 Climate change poses a very tangible and increasing threat to the